mkamadeus/Labpro-Connection-Visualizer/README.md

 - React, bootstrapped with CRA (Create React App).
 - Material UI, a React material design based component library.
-- Axios, for the implementation of a promise based HTTP requests.
+- [Axios](https://github.com/axios/axios), for the implementation of a promise based HTTP requests.
 - react-d3-graph, a react component for showing a graph using d3.js by GitHub user [danielcaldas](https://github.com/danielcaldas/).

+## API Fetching

+When the application loads, the application will first clear all local storage.
+After that, when the user gives a query of a valid citizen ID, there are several things that are going to happen:

+1. The application will check if a citizen data is available in the local storage.
+If yes, use the cached data from the local storage.
+If not, continue to step 2.
+2. The application will make a `GET` request to the endpoint given.
+3. The response will be stored in the local storage.

+This way, it minimizes the use of internet connection.
+Republic City's internet connection is _very_ unstable, so this will suit perfectly.

 ## API Review